recommended reblooming tools

 • Artificial lights.
 If my orchids don’t get enough light to bloom through my windowsill, I supplement natural light with artificial light.
 I use both fluorescents and LED light – both available on Amazon.com.

-• I use a seed mat, available on Amazon.com, for warm-growing orchids that don’t the cool winter temperatures in my orchid room.
+• I use a seed mat, available on Amazon.com, for warm-growing orchids that won’t grow well due to the cool winter temperatures in my orchid room.

-• I also keep a humidistat, available on Amazon.com, that tracks humidity as well as temperature.
+• I also keep a humidistat, available on Amazon.com, that tracks humidity and temperature.

-• Fertilizing orchids encourages bigger, more abundant flowers.
+• Fertilizing orchids encourage bigger, more abundant flowers.

-That’s it – that’s those are the tools I use to successfully bloom my orchids.
-Along with these tools, the real trick is to choose orchids with temperature requirements you can easily accommodate.
-While providing more light is pretty straightforward, changing the temperature of your home just for your orchids is not.
+That’s it – those are the tools I use to bloom my orchids successfully.
+Along with these tools, the trick is choosing orchids with temperature requirements you can easily accommodate.
+While providing more light is pretty straightforward, changing your home’s temperature just for your orchids is not.

 Recommended Setup for Blooming Orchids